Latrobe community safety project

 Crime Stoppers 'Dob in a dealer' campaign

-On 22 July, Crime Stoppers Victoria will launch the ‘Dob in a Dealer’ campaign, aiming to stop the supply chain of illicit drugs.
-Crime Stoppers Victoria is asking the residents to support the community by reporting any suspicious drug dealing behaviour confidentially to 1800 333 000 or online at www.crimestoppersvic.com.au
+Crime Stoppers Victoria asks the residents to support the community by reporting any suspicious drug dealing behavior confidentially to 1800 333 000 or online at www.crimestoppersvic.com.au.

-The campaign will run for two weeks on social media, in local newspapers and on radio, advertisement panels in shopping centres and through community engagement activity.
+The two-week campaign featured on social media, in local newspapers and radios, in advertisement panels on shopping centers and through community engagement activity.

 Find out more